+You can book this hotel for yourself by clicking here.
 But if you want to check out great deals at almost 3000 hotels in Los Angeles, just click here!
 With so many options, I guarantee you’ll find something in your budget and your price range.

 One Day in Los Angeles Itinerary